Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Introduction

 Stellar population synthesis (SPS) models are essential for inferring the physical properties of galaxies from photometric and spectroscopic observations, including stellar age, metallicity, dust attenuation, the star formation history (SFH), and stellar masses \citep[e.g.][]{Bruzual+Charlot+03, Maraston+05, Conroy+09}.
 It is well known that capturing key physics in the synthetic models -- from stellar energetics and spectra, and in particular the treatment of the thermally pulsing asymptotic-giant-branch (TP-AGB) phase -- is key to avoid systematic uncertainties in the derived galaxy physical parameters.

-TP-AGB stars dominate the NIR light of intermediate-age stellar populations ($\sim$0.2-2 Gyr) in \cite{Maraston+1998, Maraston+05} evolutionary population synthesis models, producing numerous NIR features, including molecular absorption features (CN, TiO, C$_2$, CO) and the H-band bump at $\sim$1.6$\mu$m \citep[e.g.,][]{Verro+22, Liu+23, Lu+25}.
+TP-AGB stars dominate the { near-infrared} (NIR) light of intermediate-age stellar populations ($\sim$0.2-2 Gyr) in \cite{Maraston+1998, Maraston+05} evolutionary population synthesis models, producing numerous NIR features, including molecular absorption features (CN, TiO, C$_2$, CO) and the H-band bump at $\sim$1.6$\mu$m \citep[e.g.,][]{Verro+22, Liu+23, Lu+25}.
 Other population synthesis models (e.g., BC03, \citealt{Bruzual+Charlot+03}; C09, \citealt{Conroy+09}), include contributions from the TP-AGB phase of smaller magnitude than the former.
 Ample literature over the past twenty years has demonstrated that the treatment of the TP-AGB stellar phase influences stellar ages and hence stellar masses that are derived when population synthesis models are used to interpret observed galaxy spectra and broad-band spectral energy distributions (SEDs, e.g., \citealt{van+der+Wel+05, Maraston+06, Capozzi+16}).
-In particular, models with a sizable TP-AGB phase such as M05 \citep{Maraston+05} and its latest revision with a lower energetic and a calibrated onset age (revised M05, hereafter M13; \citealt{Noel+13}) yield younger ages and lower stellar masses (by $\sim$0.1–0.3 dex) than light TP-AGB models such as BC03 \citep{Maraston+06, Capozzi+16}.
-These trends illustrate how the NIR luminosity from TP-AGB stars allows the observed photometry to be reproduced with a younger age over models which get the same flux from older red-giant-branch (RGB) stars, which then implies a lower stellar mass \citep{Maraston+06}.
+In particular, models with a sizable TP-AGB phase such as M05 \citep{Maraston+05} and its latest revision with a lower energetic and a calibrated onset age (revised M05, hereafter M13; \citealt{Noel+13}) yield younger ages and lower stellar masses (by $\sim$0.1-0.3 dex) than light TP-AGB models such as BC03 \citep{Maraston+06, Capozzi+16}.
+This is because the NIR luminosity from TP-AGB stars allows the observed photometry to be reproduced with a younger age which then translates into a lower stellar mass \citep{Maraston+06}, over models where the same flux originates from older red-giant-branch (RGB) stars.